Psykotikism/Mutant_Tanks/README.md

-sm_mt_respawn - View information about the Respawn ability. sm_mt_restart - View information about the Restart ability. sm_mt_rock - View information about the Rock ability. sm_mt_rocket - View information about the Rocket ability. sm_mt_shake - View information about the Shake ability. sm_mt_shield - View information about the Shield ability. sm_mt_shove - View information about the Shove ability. sm_mt_slow - View information about the Slow ability. sm_mt_smash - View information about the Smash ability. sm_mt_smite - View information about the Smite ability. sm_mt_spam - View information about the Spam ability. sm_mt_splash - View information about the Splash ability. sm_mt_splatter - View information about the Splatter ability. sm_mt_throw - View information about the Throw ability. sm_mt_track - View information about the Track ability. sm_mt_ultimate - View information about the Ultimate ability. sm_mt_undead - View information about the Undead ability. sm_mt_vampire - View information about the Vampire ability. sm_mt_vision - View information about the Vision ability. sm_mt_warp - View information about the Warp ability. sm_mt_whirl - View information about the Whirl ability. sm_mt_witch - View information about the Witch ability. sm_mt_xiphos - View information about the Xiphos ability. sm_mt_yell - View information about the Yell ability. sm_mt_zombie - View information about the Zombie ability.
+sm_mt_respawn - View information about the Respawn ability. sm_mt_restart - View information about the Restart ability. sm_mt_rock - View information about the Rock ability. sm_mt_shield - View information about the Shield ability. sm_mt_shove - View information about the Shove ability. sm_mt_slow - View information about the Slow ability. sm_mt_smash - View information about the Smash ability. sm_mt_throw - View information about the Throw ability. sm_mt_track - View information about the Track ability. sm_mt_ultimate - View information about the Ultimate ability. sm_mt_undead - View information about the Undead ability. sm_mt_vision - View information about the Vision ability. sm_mt_warp - View information about the Warp ability. sm_mt_whirl - View information about the Whirl ability. sm_mt_witch - View information about the Witch ability. sm_mt_yell - View information about the Yell ability.
 ```
 </details>